Anant Ramachandra Gokhale

 Anant Ramachandra Gokhale (14 February 1907 – 25 June 1978) was an educationalist.
 In 20th-century India, many great personalities walked in multifaceted fields of Indian society.
 Many amongst them served the nation in different capacities through various occupations.
 Some of them contributed immensely in the field of education all over India.
-Gokhale was amongst such personalities who worked all his life for women education and welfare.
+Gokhale was among such personalities who worked all his life for women's education and welfare.

-Early life

 Anant Ramachandra Gokhale, popularly known as A.R.
 Gokhale or Nanasaheb was born in Ichalkaranji, then a small state (now in Kolhapur District) of Maharashtra in a Chitpavan Brahmin family.
 His parents Ramachandra Vishnu Gokhale, himself a Sanskrit scholar and Mathurabai played an important role in ensuring higher education for their son.
 Anant Ramachandra Gokhale spent his early life in Belgaum, Karnataka.
 He finished his high school education from Beynon Smith High School Belgaum which was run by the missionaries.
 After matriculation, he studied in Willingdon College Sangli and graduated from Rajaram College Kolhapur in the year 1927.
 He also did his M.A. in English and Sanskrit from Deccan College Pune and B.T. from Tilak College of Education, Pune.

-Anant Ramachandra Gokhale started his life as school teacher in American Missionary School, Vengurla where he came across Dr. Robert H. H. Goheen, an American academic who was known for his selfless service and simple living with high thinking.
+Anant Ramachandra Gokhale started his life as a school teacher in American Missionary School, Vengurla where he came across Dr. Robert H. H. Goheen, an American academic who was known for his selfless service and simple living with high thinking.
 Dr. Goheen's son Robert F. Goheen went on to become the president of Princeton University and United States Ambassador to India.
 Gokhale also worked with the New English High School Satara.

 A.R.Gokhale was associated with the Servants of India Society, formed by Namdar Gopal Krishna Gokhale.
 A.R.Gokhale was involved in the activities of Bharat Sevak Samaj, founded by India's first Prime Minister Pandit Jawaharlal Nehru.
 He was also a member of Maharashtra Samajik Parishad.